els-p/Twitter_Summary_By_Userhandle/README.md

 There are also [other attributes](https://thetechrobo.ca/snscrape-docs/_autosummary/snscrape.modules.twitter.Tweet.html#snscrape.modules.twitter.Tweet)  to explore, if interested.

-!!Snscrape was blocked by Twitter and the kind developer who built it mentioned in some discussion thread that he would not be updating it soon so I resorted to using `Selenium` in a manual flow.!!
+Update: !!`Snscrape` was blocked by Twitter and the kind developer who built it mentioned in some discussion thread that he would not be updating it soon so I resorted to using `Selenium` in a manual flow!!

 ## Data processing
 The dataset was filtered by date tweet was created from a week before to current day (UTC).